 Mix together the coconut aminos, dry sherry, sesame oil, fish sauce and white pepper.
 If you are using the potato starch (to thicken) add it now, if not omit.

 Chop the chicken into one inch sized pieces and then pour over two tablespoons of the marinade and set aside for fifteen minutes

-Heat the coconut oil over a medium heat in a large skillet and add the chopped onion and garlic and cook for one to two minutes.
+Heat the coconut oil over a medium heat in a large skillet and add the chopped onion and garlic and peeled and grated root ginger (do not use powdered ginger) and cook for one to two minutes.

 Add chicken pieces and cook for two minutes per side.

 Add the chopped bell pepper and the sauce, plus two tablespoons of water, and simmer for a couple of minutes.

 Add the cashews and warm them in the sauce for one to two more minutes.